bbsmithy/bsmithdev-static/src/posts/lessons-learnt-working-on-side-projects.md

 ### Use Postman for API docs

 Use postman to test your API as you build it, this way you build the backend and documentation at the same time.
+Also when your ready you can use Newman on top of Postman for regression testing.

 If you've ever worked as a FE dev somewhere where there is little to no documentation for the API you'll realise how important it is.
 You can waste a lot of time trying to figure out how to interact with an API.
 Sometimes you just have to read the backend code to figure out what to send and why.
 In the early days when its just you working on your project this is fine because you know whats going on front to backend in your own head.

 Imagine you are a FE dev just off the street and you've been roped into working on your project, the aim is for them to be able to start implementing new features straight away without having to ask the old wizard in the corner about that dodgy controller!

 ### Use Trello to organise work

 Trello is great!
-It helps you organise future features down to small bugs and priortize your work.
+It helps you organise future features down to small bugs and prioritise your work.
 The column layout I use is Backlog, Todo, This week, In Progress, Done.
 The 'This week' column I think is really important for side projects because it helps you focus on incremental progress.

+Thanks for reading hopefully this helps you with your side projects.